felixlopz/hubrise-test-task/content/apps/deliveroo/en/user-interface.md

 position: 3
 layout: documentation
 meta:
-  title: Deliveroo Bridge User Interface Walkthrough
+  title: Deliveroo Connection to HubRise - User Interface Walkthrough
   description: How to navigate the Deliveroo Bridge main page to access information about the orders and customise the behaviour of the bridge.
 ---